 Family Law & Social Media

-Platforms such as Facebook, Instagram, Snapchat, Twitter, Linkedin etc allow users to instantaneously publish their activities, thoughts and beliefs at the click of a button.
+Platforms such as Facebook, Instagram, Snapchat, Twitter, Linkedin allow users to instantly publish their activities, thoughts and beliefs.
 As a result, it has become increasingly common for these posts to end up being used as evidence in court proceedings.

 In fact, social media evidence can often be a quick and cost-effective way of providing evidence in support of a disputed fact.

 Take for example the employee that calls in sick.
-They then post on Facebook that they’re enjoying a tropical holiday somewhere.
-Sipping cocktails on the beach in a bikini certainly contradicts the employee’s email that they’re home in bed with the flu.
+Their Facebook then shows that they’re enjoying a tropical holiday somewhere.
+Sipping cocktails on the beach in a bikini (with a time and date stamp) certainly contradicts the employee’s email that they’re home in bed with the flu.

-Take also for example, the ex that says they can’t afford to pay child support or spousal maintenance or that hasn’t made full frank disclosure of their assets or that doesn’t admit to being re-partnered.
-It’s going to be hard for the Court to accept their evidence when their Instagram account shows-off flashy engagement rings, declarations of undying love, extensive travel; cars; boats; fine dining; and expensive clothing labels. #liveyourbestlife may ultimately become #thejudgeisnotanidiot
+Take also for example, the ex that says they can’t afford to pay child support or spousal maintenance or that doesn’t admit to being re-partnered.
+It’s going to be hard for the Court to accept their evidence when their Instagram shows-off flashy engagement rings, declarations of undying love, extensive travel; cars and fine dining. #liveyourbestlife may ultimately become #thejudgeisnotanidiot

 In family law matters, evidence obtained through social media can be particularly relevant in the context of parenting matters where the best interests of the children are the paramount consideration of the court.